 In terms of the statistical analysis, the researchers used “survey-weighted linear and logistic regression analyses” with pet ownership as the main variable.
 Survey weighting is often used when statisticians have to estimate regression models based on survey data.

-The authors explain that as opposed to most statistical studies, which use most of the available control variables to adjust for possible confounding factors, the current study used a more advanced statistical tool called double robust regression.
+The authors explain that as opposed to most statistical studies, which use most of the available control variables to adjust for possible confounding factors, the current study used a more advanced statistical tool called

 This approach used propensity scores and weighted the regression models so that “those with a pet were comparable with those without a pet on all available confounding factors in the data.”